Demodex folliculorum: History

 The first report of Demodex folliculorum was made by German scientist Jakob Henle in 1841, but his presentation to the Natural Sciences Society of Zurich, reported in a local newspaper, attracted little attention at the time.

-In 1842, German dermatologist Gustav Simon gave a full report of the appearance of D. folliculorum, naming it Acarus folliculorum.
+In 1842, German dermatologist Gustav Simon was investigating the formation of acne pustules and blackheads using hair follicle samples under a microscope, when he noticed movement within the sample.
+He described himself as surprised to find a tiny "head, legs, fore and hind body" pressed between the two glass plates of the sample, and was then able to replicate his discovery with other samples.
+Simon gave a full report of the appearance of D. folliculorum, naming it Acarus folliculorum.

 The following year, 1843, the genus was named Demodex by English scientist Richard Owen.
 From Simon's initial description of D. folliculorum onwards, two forms were recognized, a long form and a short form.
-In 1963, it was suggested that these long and short forms were two subspecies of D. folliculorum, and that the smaller mite be named Demodex brevis, with the larger mite retaining the name D. folliculorum.
+In 1963, it was suggested by LK Akbulatova that these long and short forms were two subspecies of D. folliculorum, and that the smaller mite be named Demodex brevis, with the larger mite retaining the name D. folliculorum.
 It was not until 1972 that the existence of two separate species was confirmed.